History of SFPP

 - Improved accountability

-In early 2019, under the Joint Governance of Public Sector Pension Plans Act, the SFPP Sponsor Board and SFPP Corporate Board were established in order to prepare for the March 1 switch to the new joint governance model.
+In early 2019, under the Joint Governance of Public Sector Pension Plans Act, the SFPP Sponsor Board and SFPP Corporation were established in order to prepare for the March 1 switch to the new joint governance model.
 To ensure a seamless transition, work was done to build the Plan Text, the service agreements with APS and AIMCo, the codes of conduct for the Sponsor Board and SFPP Corporation, roles and responsibilities, and other rules of engagement ahead of the March 1 deadline.

 On March 1, 2019, the SFPP Corporation became the trustee and administrator of the Plan.
 Under the new joint-governance structure, future benefit plan changes will be determined by the SFPP Sponsor Board, not government, and will be subject to discussion and agreement between employer and employee sponsors.
 Employee and employer sponsors also share responsibility for the risks associated with funding defined benefit plans, including the risk of investment losses that may require changes to contribution rates or benefits.